Zora Neale Hurston: 1940s and 1950s

 In the 1940s, Hurston's work was published in such periodicals as The American Mercury and The Saturday Evening Post.
 Her last published novel, Seraph on the Suwanee, notable principally for its focus on white characters, was published in 1948.
 It explores images of "white trash" women.
 Jackson (2000) argues that Hurston's meditation on abjection, waste, and the construction of class and gender identities among poor whites reflects the eugenics discourses of the 1920s.

-In 1952, Hurston was assigned by the Pittsburgh Courier to cover the small-town murder trial of Ruby McCollum, the prosperous black wife of the local bolita racketeer, who had killed a racist white doctor.
-She also contributed to Ruby McCollum: Woman in the Suwannee Jail (1956), a book by journalist and civil rights advocate William Bradford Huie.
+In 1948, Hurston was accused of child sexual abuse by her landlord's son.
+She was able to clear her name by showing that she had been in Honduras on the date that the abuse supposedly occurred, and charges were ultimately dropped.
+However, Hurston was devastated by the incident, which nearly destroyed her reputation.